 The hearing will be conducted as follows:

-- The hearing will be recorded.
-If either party wishes to appeal the Hearing Committee's decision, the official record will consist of the recording of the hearing, the documents received in evidence and the decision of the Hearing Committee.
-At the request of the chief academic officer, the recording of the hearing will be transcribed and both parties will receive a transcript.
+° The hearing will be recorded.
+At the request of the CETO, the recording of the hearing will be transcribed and both parties will receive a transcript.

 The Hearing Committee will send a written decision to both parties that will contain findings of facts, conclusions as to a violation of standards of conduct, and the disciplinary sanction, if any.

-A student may appeal a sanction assessed by the dean following the student's waiver of the hearing procedures, and either party may appeal the decision of the Hearing Committee.
-In sexual harassment/sexual misconduct cases, the alleged victim may pursue an appeal under the same procedure as the accused student.
-An appeal will be in accordance with the following procedures:
+Student may appeal a sanction assessed by the Dean following the Student's waiver of the hearing procedures, and either party may appeal the decision of the Hearing Committee.
+In sexual harassment/sexual misconduct cases, the alleged victim may pursue an appeal under the same procedure as the accused Student.

-The appealing party must submit a written appeal stating the specific reasons for the appeal and any argument to the Senior Vice President, Academic Affairs, the president's designee ("Appeal Official”) with a copy to the other party.
-The appeal must be stamped as received by the Appeal Official’s office no later than 14 days after the appealing party has been notified of the sanction assessed by the dean or the decision of the Hearing Committee.
+The appealing party must submit a written appeal stating the specific reasons for the appeal and any argument to the CETO (“Appeal Official”) with a copy to the other party.
+The appeal must be stamped as received by the Appeal Official’s office no later than 14 days after the appealing party has been notified of the sanction assessed by the Dean or the decision of the Hearing Committee.
 If the notice of sanction or decision is sent by mail, the date the notice or decision is mailed initiates the 14-day period for the appeal.
-The non-appealing party and in sexual harassment/sexual misconduct cases, the alleged victim, may submit a response to the appeal which must be received by the Appeal Official’s office no later than five days after receipt of the appeal, with a copy to the other party.
+The non-appealing party and, in sexual harassment/sexual misconduct cases, the alleged victim, may submit a response to the appeal which must be received by the Appeal Official’s office no later than five days after receipt of the appeal, with a copy to the other party.

-The Appeal Official may approve, reject or modify the decision in question or may require a reopening of the original hearing for presentation of additional evidence and reconsideration of the decision.
-It is provided, however, that upon a finding of responsibility in a case involving the illegal use, possession, and/or sale of a drug or narcotic on campus, the sanction may not be reduced below the required minimum.
+The Appeal Official may approve, reject, or modify the decision in question, or may require a reopening of the original hearing for presentation of additional evidence and reconsideration of the decision.
+It is provided, however, that upon a finding of responsibility in a case involving the illegal use, possession, and/or sale of a drug or narcotic on the MD Anderson Campus, the sanction may not be reduced below the required minimum.